flxgn/buyTheBoop/README.md

 ## Strategy
 The current strategy aims to buy coin when the current price crosses the average upwards and sells coin when the current price crosses the average downwards.

-## Technical Design
-The current implementation uses actors which are chained together by channels.
-Every message (e.g. price update from the exchange) will go through the actors one by one which will then filter messages, create new downstream messages or perform side effects.
-This way, the order of the messages stays the same, which makes the simulation of long time periods possible.
-This also makes the application more modular and extensible because the actors can be chained together at a higher level.